alexasomba/lenco-marketing/README.md

 - **Bill Payments** - Airtime, data, electricity, cable TV
 - **Webhooks** - Real-time event notifications
 - **Error Codes** - API error reference
+Note: Visiting `/docs` on this site now shows a local landing page that lets users select which version they want to view (v2 or v1).
+We are in the process of migrating the canonical ReadMe content into the repo under `content/docs/v2.0` and `content/docs/v1.0`.

+- v2 docs (canonical ReadMe): https://lenco-api.readme.io/v2.0/reference/introduction
+- v1 docs (legacy ReadMe): https://lenco-api.readme.io/reference/introduction

 ## 📄 License